bartulem/bartulem.github.io/inexile/_posts/2020-02-23-bartulem-site-launched.md

 ---
 layout: post
-description: /the who, what, why and whence of this platform.
+description: /the who, what, why and else of this platform.
 category: in exile
 title: "the site is launched"
 author: bartulem